aymane-eljerari/ezrider/README.md

 # EzRider

-EzRider is a mobile app developed using Flutter that allows users to collect different data modalities for a pothole location and road roughness deep learning task.
-The app aims to help users and transportation agencies identify road quality issues and improve road maintenance.
+EzRider is a road roughness mapping system developed that allows users to collect different data modalities for a pothole location and road roughness machine learning task.
+The system aims to help users and transportation agencies identify road quality issues and improve road maintenance.
+The application is developed using the Flutter framework and the collected data is stored on Google Firebase.
+The Inception V3 deep neural network and the Z Peak algorithm are leveraged to predict the locations of rough roads using the collected data.

 ## Data Collection